Casey Knopik | 10/30/2018 | Featured on Homepage, Government Camp, Recreation, Snow Play, Villages of Mt. Hood, VinoWhooshTuber

 Cosmic Tubing is the best party on the mountain!
 Enjoy more than 600,000 LED lights, laser light shows, black lights, colored lights and rocking music while tubing.
 And don’t bother walking up the hill with that big tube, just jump on Mt.
 Hood's only conveyor lifts dedicated to tubing, and relax all the way to the top.
 Great fun for the whole family, including kids.
 And, since Skibowl is America’s largest night-ski area, you can also take to the slopes late into the night.

 2. Take a tour with Mt.
-Hood Adventure
+Hood Outfitters

 3. Sledding and playing in the snow at Summit Ski Area